BTEC National Extended Certificate Level 3

 Availability & Details

-Students should normally have achieved at least five GCSEs at grade 9-4.
+You should normally have achieved at least five GCSEs at grade 9-4.
 Alternatively, if you have studied at Level 2, you should have achieved a merit or above.
-Vocational courses are an ideal qualification for students who prefer coursework.
+Vocational courses are an ideal qualification for you if you prefer coursework.

 You should have achieved a grade 4 or 4/4 in science GCSE.